MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

    - **isDefaultSKU** - Bool – If the user is purchasing the product, we recommended for them, by displaying it by default.
    - **PaywallSessionId** - String – Collected to uniquely identify a Paywall session in an app session
    - **productId** - String – App-store product-id of the product for which the Buy Button was tapped.
-   - **toggleCount** - Int – Number of times the user switched between viewing various products, before they tapped the Buy Button, in the current session of Paywall.
+   - **toggleCount** - Int – Number of times the user switched between viewing various products, before they tapped the Buy Button, in the current session of Paywall. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

 - **Office.iOS.Paywall.SKUChooser.MoreBenefits.Stats** - Data collected when users tap on “See More Benefits” to see all the services, apps and features included in the purchase.
 They must expand sections detailing the features for each of the apps.
 This event collects which features and apps they expanded, along with the duration of time spent.
 The data is used to ensure that the UI offered to end users to learn about the benefits is performing as expected.